admob-plus/admob-plus/README.md

 ## Disclaimer

-This does not affiliate Google, but a community plugin utilize Google AdMob SDKs.
+This does not affiliate Google, but a community plugin utilize Google AdMob SDKs to provide better developer experience for hybrid applications.

 ## License